 Snow can be beautiful, but it can also deliver a huge amount of inconvenience and even danger.
 When you have somewhere you need to be, like work or a doctor's appointment, winter can be your worst enemy.

-By installing a WarmlyYours snow melting system in your driveway, you can finally put away the rock-salt and shovels and start enjoying winter again.
-An existing driveway may sound like a challenge but this installation can be accomplished by saw cutting the asphalt or concrete with grooves and installing a snow melting cable into it.
+By having a WarmlyYours snow melting system installed in your driveway, you can finally put away the rock-salt and shovels and start enjoying winter again without relying on a snow removal service.
+An existing driveway may sound like a challenge but, as this guide will show, installing a heated driveway system into an existing surface can be done.

 This guide will walk you through a single snow melting project in an asphalt driveway from start to finish.